 Are you involved in an interesting project, new service or application of technology?
-We would like to see your talk but if you - for any reason - prefer not to talk in large auditorium or you think your achievements are of limited interest and therefore not suitable for general audience why not present what you are doing in PyCon SK Poster Session?
+We would like to see your talk but if you - for any reason - prefer not to talk in a large auditorium or you think your achievements are of limited interest and therefore not suitable for the general audience, why not present what you are doing in the PyCon SK Poster Session?

 Part of the motivation for PyCon SK is to help with Python education and advocacy in Slovakia and around the world.
 Accordingly, we intend to record all PyCon SK presentations and live stream and release the recordings on the web.